Last Train Home (John Mayer song)

-"Last Train Home" is a song recorded by American singer-songwriter John Mayer, and featured guest vocal from American country singer Maren Morris.
+"Last Train Home" is a song recorded by American singer-songwriter John Mayer, and featured uncredited guest vocals from American country singer Maren Morris.
 It was released on June 4, 2021 as the fourth single from his eighth studio album Sob Rock.
 John Mayer wrote the song and produced it with Don Was.
-The song is Mayer's first new release in nearly two years since "Carry Me Away" (2019).
+The song was Mayer's first new release in nearly two years since "Carry Me Away" (2019).
+The song was used in the first season of the TV show The Bear.

 Background

 John Mayer began teasing his new album with a series of TikTok videos that previewed new songs.
-The first song clip was Last Train Home, which Mayer soon followed up with a Wild Blue teaser.
-Mayer released Last Train Home on June 4, 2021, and announced that Sob Rock would be releasing on July 16 of the same year.
+The first song clip was "Last Train Home" on March 23, 2021, but only the first eight bars with no indication of the title.
+This led British musician Mary Spender to record an entire predictive version of the song the next day and release it on her YouTube channel, leading to international coverage.
+Meyer saw the video that day and posted his approval of the "new" version, sending Spender the official version ahead of the song's release to review before anyone else.

-On release day, Mayer shared four-track song lists, and he made "Last Train Home" as the lead single to released, and expressed it is "a slick rock production with an '80s polish, filled with keyboard stabs that remind of Toto, and guitar licks galore."
+Mayer released "Last Train Home" on June 4, 2021, and announced that Sob Rock would be releasing on July 16 of the same year.
+On release day, Mayer shared four-track song lists, and he made "Last Train Home" as the lead single to release, and expressed it is "a slick rock production with an '80s polish, filled with keyboard stabs that remind of Toto, and guitar licks galore."

 In an interview with The Wall Street Journal, Mayer explained the reason of the song '80s elements: "I asked myself, 'What music makes me feel like everything's going to be OK?
 And it's the music I listened to growing up in the '80s.
 There's a security-blanket aspect about that sound that reminds me of a safer time."

 Composition

-Rob Costa of Music talkers described the intro features "an 80's style synth Steve Winwood would be proud of, and conga drums mixed into the production, which is reminiscent of Toto’s mega 80’s hit, "Africa"."
+Rob Costa of Music talkers described the intro features "an 80's style synth Steve Winwood would be proud of, and conga drums mixed into the production, which is reminiscent of Toto’s mega 80s hit, ' |Africa.'"